PoCInnovation/Workshops/ai/X.Gradio interface/README.md

 - Create a optimizer
 - Keep track of the loss and accuracy
 - Create a loop to train the model

+You can use your hyperparameters in your app to train your model.

+Documentation for understanding the training: [this](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html#train-the-model)

 ### Loss function